mdogucu/stats67-fa19-website/README.md

-# stats67-fa19-website
+# Stats 67 Fall 2019 Website

-Course website for Stats 67 Introduction to Probability and  Statistics for Computer Science taught at University of California Irvine, in Fall 2019 quarter.
+[https://mdogucu.ics.uci.edu/teaching/stats67-fa19/main.html](Course website) for Stats 67 Introduction to Probability and  Statistics for Computer Science taught at University of California Irvine, in Fall 2019 quarter.